 Ordinary Time: February 4th

-Thursday of the Fourth Week of Ordinary Time
+Thursday of the Fourth Week in Ordinary Time

 St. Andrew Corsini